redcellengineeringlab/Biomni/README.md

 ## Project Pipeline

-- Each time a user wants to start a new session, the frontend sends a request to a PBS job scheduler in HPC cluster to start a new docker container with the `biomni_app` image.
+- Each time a user wants to start a new session, the frontend sends a request to the backend, which sends a request to PBS job scheduler in HPC cluster to start a new docker container with the `biomni_app` image.
-- The container starts a websocket server and waits for messages from the frontend.
+- The container starts an agent instance, all communication between the container and backend is done via standard input/output.
-- The frontend sends user messages to the websocket server, which then invokes the Biomni agent to process the message and return the response to the frontend.
+- The frontend sends user messages to the backend via websocket, the backend forwards the messages to the container via standard input.
 - All files generated during the session are stored a shared volume mounted to the container.
 When the session ends, the container is destroyed but the files are kept in the shared volume.

 ## Running the biomni_app image